readysettech/handbook/handbook/values/index.html.md

 While it's wise to seek advice from experts within your function, we encourage team members to seek and provide feedback across departments.
 This enables the team to iterate more quickly, taking a more diverse perspective into account.

 ##### Make family feel welcome
-One of the unique elements to an [all-remote culture](/company/culture/all-remote/) is the ability to visit a person's home while collaborating.
+One of the unique elements to a remote working culture is the ability to visit a person's home while collaborating.
 If the tenor of the meeting allows, feel welcome to invite your family members or pets to drop by and greet your colleagues.
 Be mindful of language and use of profanity to encourage a family-friendly environment.

 ##### Shift working hours for a cause
 Caregiving, outreach programs, and community service do not conveniently wait for regular business hours to conclude.
 If there's a cause or community effort taking place, feel welcome to work with your manager and shift your working hours to be available during a period where you'll have the greatest impact for good.
 For colleagues supporting others during these causes, document everything and strive to post recordings so it's easy for them to catch up.